Hisashi Shinma

-Hisashi Shinma (born March 22, 1935) is a Japanese booker and promoter.
-Shinma is noted for being an on-screen authority at the World Wrestling Federation, from 1978 to 1984, billed as the President of the promotion.
+Hisashi Shinma (新間 寿, Shinma Hisashi) was a Japanese professional wrestling booker and professional wrestling promoter.
+Shinma is noted for having been an on-screen authority for the World Wrestling Federation, from 1978 to 1984, billed as the President of the promotion.
 He was succeeded by Jack Tunney.

 Career

 Shinma was chairman and one of the bookers for New Japan Pro-Wrestling at the time and negotiated a talent-sharing arrangement with the World Wrestling Federation within the junior heavyweight division, which ultimately launched Tatsumi Fujinami as an international superstar and an eventual successor to Antonio Inoki.

-Shinma’s most famous moment as WWF President occurred on December 6, 1979, after Bob Backlund regained the WWF title from Antonio Inoki at the end of his Japan tour.
+Shinma's most famous moment as WWF President occurred on December 6, 1979, after Bob Backlund regained the WWF title from Antonio Inoki at the end of his Japan tour.
 Shinma overruled the decision due to interference from Tiger Jeet Singh.
 Inoki refused to accept the belt, but Backlund regained the vacant title after returning to the United States.
-Backlund's title loss to Inoki is still not officially acknowledged by WWE and was kept hidden from American audiences until Pro Wrestling Illustrated recognized Inoki's reign in the late 1990s.
+Backlund's title loss to Inoki is still not officially acknowledged by WWE and largely unknown to American audiences until Pro Wrestling Illustrated recognized Inoki's reign in the late-1990s.

-Shinma's other accomplishments included fitting Satoru Sayama with the Tiger Mask gimmick, discovering Akira Maeda, and forming the UWF in Japan after leaving New Japan.
+Shinma's other accomplishments included fitting Satoru Sayama with the Tiger Mask gimmick, discovering Akira Maeda, advocated the concept of the International Wrestling Grand Prix (IWGP) in NJPW and forming the Universal Wrestling Federation in Japan after leaving New Japan.
 Shinma remained in UWF until disagreements arose with Sayama over the match content.

-His son Hisatsune Shinma was also a promoter, and co-founded Universal Lucha Libre with Gran Hamada, one of the original UWF members, but with the promotion focus on the Lucha libre style brought from Mexico.
+His son Hisatsune Shinma was also a promoter, and co-founded Universal Lucha Libre with Gran Hamada, one of the original UWF members, but with the promotion focusing on the lucha libre style brought from Mexico.

+In his later years, Shinma was active as the chairman of Real Japan Pro Wrestling.
+When RJPW evolved into Strong Style Pro Wrestling, he became their representative director.
+He retired in October 2024.

+Death

+In March 2025, Shinma was admitted to a Tokyo hospital for COVID-19.
+Although he recovered and was discharged, he developed pneumonia and died at his home on April 21, 2025, at the age of 90.